 Redemption: Reroll, use superior roll.
 2 Charges.

 Perks are a passive, unlimited skill which modifies the result of any given roll.
-Cloth wearers may choose two perks, while other armor classes may choose only one perk.
+Cloth wearers may choose three perks, while other armor classes may choose two perks.

 Agility: +1 to Roll Lower Bound (2-20)

 Stamina: Begin with an additional Hit Point.